ChrisHarig/PythonChallenges/README.md

-# Just-For-Fun-Python
+# PythonChallenges

 This will be a collection of small projects, most of which will be challenges I found online.
 I'll list the projects with their descriptions below.

+1.